 5. Tony Goldwyn – After Lupita Nyong’o revealed that Harvey Weinstein sexually harassed her, Scandal star, Tony Goldwyn was compelled to share his story with Access Hollywood about his sexual harassment experience.
 “It happened to me as a young guy, when I was literally Lupita’s age.
 It happened to me by a man and it wasn’t as extended or awful as what Lupita went through, but it was the same thing,” Goldwyn revealed.
 “It was the casting couch and I didn’t understand quite what was going on, or what was happening,” he continued.
 “I thought it was my fault.
 I thought I was misunderstanding the situation, and only afterwards did I realize what had happened.
 It took me a couple years to get over it.”

 6. Terry Crews – Brooklyn Nine-Nine actor and former NFL player, Terry Crews described how a male executive groped his genitals in front of his wife at an industry event and “grinned like a jerk” as the couple were taken aback.
-He was tempted to retaliate, but was worried how the incident would be reported.
-Crews said the executive later called to apologize, but did not give a reason for his actions.
+He was tempted to retaliate but was worried about how the incident would be reported.
+Crews said the executive later called to apologize but did not give a reason for his actions.
 He chose not to publicize the incident for fear of being ostracized.

 7. Rob Schneider – Comedian/actor, Rob Schneider admitted that when he was a young actor a famous “gross” director sexually harassed him.
-He was in a hotel room and the filmmaker comes out in a bathrobe and sits on a chair.
+He was in a hotel room and the filmmaker came out in a bathrobe and sat on a chair.
 He got out in a hurry and was disgusted by it but didn’t think about calling the police or telling anyone.
 He said it’s rampant in the industry.

-8. Kevin Sorbo – Kevin Sorbo was promoting his faith-based film on Adam Carolla’s podcast when the actor shared that he too was a sexual harassment victim, surprisingly, by the late Gianni Versace.
+8. Kevin Sorbo – Kevin Sorbo was promoting his faith-based film on Adam Carolla’s podcast when the actor shared that he too was a sexual harassment victim, allegedly, by the late Gianni Versace.
 Sorbo said the Italian designer wanted to work with him so he invited him to several dinner parties, and on one occasion, “All of a sudden, his hand goes up my leg,” Sorbo said… and recalls telling him, “Dude, you know I’m straight?”
 “This is why I like you.
 You’re not a girly man.
 You are a man’s man,” Versace reportedly told him.
 “In life, you must f–k everything.
 You must do the dog, and the cat, and the boy, and the girl,” Sorbo recalls Versace saying.